magbenji/summary/index.md

 ## Additional information
 There are roughly 2,500 Hospital Available Beds for Emergencies and Disasters (HAvBED) and 400 ventilators in Idaho.
 The approximate number of HAvBED and ventilator for each Public Health District are:

-*to do - put image to right of list*
+*to do - put image to right of list - label as Figure 1 (or Figure 2 if put in a SEIR figure)*
 <img style="float: right" width="200" src="./fig/Health-Districts-Exploded_Color.jpg">

 * 1 (Panhandle) 500, 58